JonahU/smart-lightbulb-project/README.md

 - flask (optional if importing LightBulb only)
 - pytest (if running tests)

-Once all of the above is set up.
-Run `lib/run.py`.
+Once all of the above is set up start the program by running `lib/run.py`.
 If all is working correctly you should now be able to go the provided link and control the smart bulb via the web interface.

 ### Tools used